Go to Reviews.org US Edition

-How to troubleshoot Telstra NBN internet when it’s not working
+How to troubleshoot and fix Telstra internet issues

 Please note that while these troubleshooting steps are specific to Telstra NBN connections, a lot of the advice below is applicable to other forms of Telstra broadband internet.

 First thing's first.
 If you're experiencing slow internet speeds on Telstra, you need to identify what type of broadband plan you are on (e.g. ADSL, home wireless, mobile, or NBN) and what the expected speeds are on that plan.
 Telstra currently offers plans on four speed tiers NBN 25, NBN 50, NBN 100 and NBN 250.
 On those plans, Telstra suggests you can expect typical evening speeds of 25Mbps, 50Mbps, 100MBps and 250Mbps, respectively.
 Internet speeds are sure to fluctuate but those are the speeds you should expect your connection to targer depending on your plan.

 Once you've check which plan and speed you're paying for, run a speed test on your Telstra plan and compare the results with the speeds listed above to see whether you are getting what you're paying for.

 If it's not quite up to speed, you might consider reviewing plans from other providers with comparable speeds.
 Here are some of the most popular NBN plans with speeds of 50Mbps or more.

 Telstra NBN outages check

 There are some basic Telstra troubleshooting steps that the provider advises you to try before contacting them for technical support.